Our website uses cookies for statistical purposes.

 Steps to open a company in Austria

-In the case of companies, such a private and public enterprises, branch offices and subsidiaries, the following steps need to be completed:
+In the case of companies, such as private and public enterprises, branch offices and subsidiaries, the following steps need to be completed:

 1. trading name reservation is the first step to be completed;